antononcube/RakuForPrediction-book/Articles/AI-vision-via-Raku.md

 **Remark:** In a Jupyter chatbook, [AAp3], Mermaid-JS diagrams can be "directly" visualized with notebook cells that have the magic `mermaid`.
-Below is given an example with on of LLM results for making Mermaid-JS diagram over the "vision-derived" mind-map description.
+Below is given an instance of one of the better LLM results for making a Mermaid-JS diagram over the "vision-derived" mind-map description.

 ```raku